mzhao123/IBMCLoudDemo-FNTPR-DANIEL/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 If you have any questions at all about this document, about your job here, the program I made, or even if you just want to have a nice chat, you can **contact me**!
 In most jobs, you're supposed to work with a team and have a mentor, but if you're like me and working solo on a cloud project, you won't be getting that luxury.
 If need be, I can be your mentor... for a price.
 And that price is apparently nothing.
 So yeah just contact me I guess. :)

-My email is 'haoda.fan@outlook.com'.
-You can also find me through linkedin (http://linkedin.com/in/haodafan), or you can just text me that's fine too (226 979 9881).
+Contact Haoda via email at: 'haoda.fan@outlook.com'.
+You can also find Haoda through linkedin (http://linkedin.com/in/haodafan), or you can just text me that's fine too (226 979 9881).
+Contact Daniel via email at: 'mzhao8808@gmail.com'.
+You can also text Daniel at: (815-909-8761) but beware that my number is from the United States, so it might be best to just email me.
+(Daniel Zhao)
 Thank you!
 GL HF!